Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 While García, Hobbs and Wright escorted Park up the ramp, Wilde paused at the bottom and turned back to Skesat. "...We appreciate the assist," he said.

 "I hope I will never need to give it again," Skesat told him.
-"Director Lesv instructed me to thank you for swiftly resolving this… incident…. but please, the sooner you leave the sooner I can be sure that all biohazards have been properly contained and accounted-for."
+"Director Lesv instructed me to thank you for swiftly resolving this... incident.... but please, the sooner you leave the sooner I can be sure that all biohazards have been properly contained and accounted-for."

 Wilde nodded and retreated up the ramp.
 "Good luck then."